Natchitoches Louisiana Alligator Park Features

 Next, it’s showtime again.
 This time we travel to “castaway island” where we encounter two pilots that have crashed on an island surrounded by large hungry alligators.
 You will be able to see our feeding show from the comfort of our covered stadium seats while we attempt to feed from a cajun house boat surrounded by these big monsters.
 It is our newest and most exciting show ever!

-Edgar the albino alligator is our newest resident.
+Edgar the albino alligator was with us for about 7 years.
+But unfortunately, he passed away but not forever.
+He was so beloved, we had him brought back with a professional taxidermist.
+So you will still be able to see him in his original domain.
 According to national geographic, there are only 30 true albino alligators in the world.
 They lack any pigmentation and are therefore unable to survive in the wild.
 Without their natural camoflage, they are unable to hide and hunt for their food.
 Also they have no protection from the sun and will eventually go blind if exposed to the elements.
 Edgar has his own apartment at the park and can be viewed through windows.

 All right, time to press on to “turtle town”.
 It’s a whole town with houses, streets and bridges inhabited totally by box turtles.
 As we turn the corner, we run smack into “papa joe”, so naturally, it’s only polite to stop and have a chat with our resident cajun.
 He looks so real, you’ll think he is.